Platform Usage Contract

 4. In the case of a limitation of the availability and/or functionality of the PRISMA Platform as described in para.
 1, any procedures currently in progress may be interrupted and continued later.

-6. The proper functioning of telecommunications services the Customer needs to access the Prisma Capacity Platform is not within PRISMA’s sphere of influence.
+6. The proper functioning of telecommunications services the Customer needs to access the PRISMA Platform is not within PRISMA’s sphere of influence.
 Therefore, each and any liability and/or warranty of PRISMA with regard to said services is herewith excluded.

 1.1. safeguard and ensure the exclusive use of the Token Device by the User Administrator and Access Keys (Tokens) by the User to whom they were assigned;